MarshMeadow/nothing/README.md

 Nothing.

-### Why does it exist?
+### Why are you reading this?

-Good question.
+That's a better question.

-### Is there something hidden here?
+### Is there more?

-Probably not.
+Less than you think.

-### Where can I learn more?
+### Then why does it exist?

-You probably already know.
+...

 ---

-> Most people will leave.
+> Some doors don't lead anywhere.
 >
-> A few won't.
+> Some people open them anyway.

 <br>

-<sub>For those who know, no explanation is necessary.
-For those who don't, none would be enough.</sub>
+<sub>If you're looking for answers, you're already too late.</sub>